 Here’s Jay-Z’s full canon (so far), from most regrettable — two albums with R. Kelly! — to most remarkable.

-259. “She’s Coming Home With Me,” Unfinished Business (2004): An unnecessary revisiting of the stronger “Somebody’s Girl” from two years earlier.
-Hey, did you know that R. Kelly has been running what’s been described as an abusive and manipulative sex cult at his homes in Georgia and Illinois, according to an extensively reported BuzzFeed exposé?
+270. “She’s Coming Home With Me,” Unfinished Business (2004): An unnecessary revisiting of the stronger “Somebody’s Girl” from two years earlier.

 In this song’s defense, it goes down much smoother when performed live, with Beyoncé singing the hook in place of Mr. Hudson.
 Still, Jay should stay away from ’80s pop samples.
 And Mr. Hudson.